 Analysis and Test Results

-We test every model equally across the same performance metrics; these are Installation, Ease of Use, Durability, Features, and Materials, and Privacy and Light Filtering.
-Below, we go over each metric and highlight the top performers in each key area to help you hone in on the products that best suit your specific needs.
+Each model was tested equally across our performance metrics: Installation, Ease of Use, Durability, and Privacy and Light Filtering.
+Below, we expound upon each metric and highlight the top performers in each key area to help you hone in on the products that best suit the specific needs of your home.

 Most shades come with a kit of small screws, brackets, and some sort of (often unintelligible) scrap of paper listing steps to completion.
 We checked how well these made sense and sorted out any poor examples.
 Following the instructions, the total install time was measured.
 We also took into account any helpful photos or infographics included.
 A moderately difficult install process with a good set of instructions is often easier than a simple install without clear instructions.

 The clear choice for the easiest shades to install is the Easy Lift Trim-at-Home Cordless Pleated Shade and Redi Shade Original Blackout Pleated Shade for the peel and stick application.
 Most other varieties will require an assortment of tools and pre-drilling holes.
 At about 20 minutes, the TJ Global Bamboo shades took the most time to install.
 We found it helpful to read through the entire instructions included so that you're thinking ahead about how they'll interact with latches and adjustments on the window itself.

 Ease of Use

 This category includes checking how well the recoil or retract action felt when adjusting the window shades up or down.
-Most styles are now cordless, but consideration is made for cords and any safety hazards for small children or pets.
+Most styles are now cordless, but we take into consideration cords and any safety hazards for small children or pets.
 Cord-free models are infinitely better for situations that require frequent adjustments, and they also look cleaner.
 Cords fray, tangle, and wrap around anything they can find.